[ + link to: Solar System of Ideas ]

 For the planetary group-mind of the Last Men see Living Worlds.

-Extract: Men re-evolve on far-future Neptune.
+Extracts: Men re-evolve on far-future Neptune - Artificial mountain on Neptune.